davidalb97/PS-Nutr.io/md/Proposta.md

   - Nutritionists (optional)
   - Restaurant owners (optional)
 * Implement registration and authentication support, so that authenticated users can contribute to the community.

+#### Lower Priority Goals

+Due to the diversity of features that must be implemented, ~~there are also some lower priority objectives, which completion might depend on the state of the project, such as:~~ the following objectives were also considered but marked with a lower priority, making their completion depend on the state of the project:

+* Allow users to vote whether a new dish submission is accurate;

+* Allow users to vote whether a new restaurant submission is valid, if our APIs do not supply it, warning future users about non-valid locations;

+* Reward points to users according to submission votes;

+* Establish minimum required points for each submission type;

+* Custom dishes and meals with CRUD implementation;

+* Display restaurant meals in the following order:

+  * Voted dishes (ordered by vote count);
+  * Custom dishes that belong the restaurant's cuisine;
+  * Generic dishes that belong restaurant's cuisine.

+* Nutritionists authentication for special contributions;

+* Sync local user data with our database;

+* Access and display of synced user data on both platforms.

+* UI Android application configuration.

 ## Analysis and approach